 From watching live to interacting live

 Earlier this year, it was reported that 43 percent of the world’s live-streamed content came under the umbrella of entertainment.
 It’s more prevalent than ever, with people seeing live streams as the go-to way to tune-in.
 Of course, sports is another major sector for live streaming, but some would argue that sports are, essentially, an entertainment medium – making streaming in entertainment and even more dominant force.
 Live streaming has evolved tremendously over the last few years.
 Colossal music festival events like Coachella have live-streamed the action online for years, but some decided to push the technology further, introducing a live two-way experience.
-This brought about the advent of live casino gaming through online platforms, which sees players take a virtual seat at a physical table and play the real game that the human croupier deals.
+This brought about the advent of live casino gaming through online providers like Betway, which sees players take a virtual seat at a physical table and play the real game that the human croupier deals.
 It has blurred the lines between in-house play and online play.

 While these live games are played in real-time alongside other players, Google is looking at ways for anyone to be the host of a live game and be able to invite others to enjoy the experience with them.
 Although the platform launched without it, Google is finally testing its self-hyped ‘Crowd Play’ feature for its game streaming platform, Stadia.
 It’s been a long time coming, but if successful, Crowd Play will essentially allow you to tune into a live YouTube stream of a gamer, and then play against them in the stream.